naihloan/ramoneando/to-read.md

+Cristian Alarcón | Cuando me muera, quiero que me toquen cumbia: Vidas de pibes chorros

-Ritmo, etc.
+John Cage | Ritmo, etc.
-by John Cage, Matías Battistón (Translator & Compiler)

-Masa y poder
+Elias Canetti | Masa y poder
-by Elias Canetti

-La presentación de la persona en la vida cotidiana by Erving Goffman
+Erving Goffman | La presentación de la persona en la vida cotidiana

-Outsiders
-by Howard S. Becker
+Howard S. Becker | Outsiders

-Street Corner Society: The Social Structure of an Italian Slum by William Foote Whyte
+William Foote Whyte | Street Corner Society: The Social Structure of an Italian Slum

-Human-Built World: How to Think about Technology and Culture by Thomas P. Hughes
+Thomas P. Hughes | Human-Built World: How to Think about Technology and Culture

-Tricks of the Trade: How to Think about Your Research While You're Doing It by Howard S. Becker
+Howard S. Becker | Tricks of the Trade: How to Think about Your Research While You're Doing It

-Evidence
-by Howard S. Becker
+Howard S. Becker | Evidence

-The Gift: The Form and Reason for Exchange in Archaic Societies by Marcel Mauss
+Marcel Mauss | The Gift: The Form and Reason for Exchange in Archaic Societies

-Behavior in Public Places
+Erving Goffman | Behavior in Public Places
-by Erving Goffman

-The Challenger Launch Decision: Risky Technology, Culture, and Deviance at NASA by Diane Vaughan
+Diane Vaughan | The Challenger Launch Decision: Risky Technology, Culture, and Deviance at NASA

-Toward An Anthropological Theory of Value: The False Coin of Our Own Dreams by David Graeber
+David Graeber | Toward An Anthropological Theory of Value: The False Coin of Our Own Dreams

-Staying with the Trouble: Making Kin in the Chthulucene (Experimental Futures) by Donna J. Haraway
+Donna J. Haraway | Staying with the Trouble: Making Kin in the Chthulucene

-You Owe Yourself a Drunk: An Ethnography of Urban Nomads by James P. Spradley
+James P. Spradley | You Owe Yourself a Drunk: An Ethnography of Urban Nomads

 GAMING | metro
 ETHNOGRAPHY | Vannini: In the name of wild